-Prerequisite: Sophomore standing and a 100-level survey course in United States or European or World history; or permission of instructor.
+Prerequisite: Sophomore standing and one 100-level history course, or permission of instructor.

 HSTE 377 History of Medicine and Society in the West - From the Ancient World to Present

 A historical examination of health, illness, and disease in the West.
 The course addresses innovations in medical practice, the ways in which practitioners have both conceived of and treated patients, and patients' experience with health care.
 The course situates the history of medicine within the context of developments in the realm of science and technology.